adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

 **Exercise 2.8**

-In section 2.1.4 the authors introduce the Gram-Schmidt procedure. you are asked to prove that the Gram-Schmidt procedure produces an orthonormal basis for $V$.
+In section 2.1.4 the authors introduce the Gram-Schmidt procedure.
+Here you are asked to prove that the Gram-Schmidt procedure produces an orthonormal basis for $V$.
 This means that you'll need to prove several things: the vectors that are produced are unit vectors, they are orthogonal, and they form a basis for $V$.
 For this exercise, you will need to use proof by induction for at least one of these.

 <details>
 <summary>Solution</summary>